jasoncalabrese/project-glu/README.md

 * started everything
 * installed a cron script that runs nightly to backup data to dropbox

-**Once all of that is done and assuming there were now big errors you should be able to:**
+**Once all of that is done and assuming there were no big errors you should be able to:**

 _In links below replace YOUR_DROPLET_IP with the IP address of your droplet, this should be one of the last lines after running `vagrant up` or you can find it at [digital ocean](https://cloud.digitalocean.com/droplets)_